DJ Target

-Darren Joseph, known professionally as DJ Target, is an English DJ, radio personality and record producer from Bow, London.
+Darren Joseph (born 29 July 1980), known professionally as DJ Target, is an English DJ, radio personality and record producer from Bow, London.
 He is best known for being part of grime collective Roll Deep and for various presenting roles with the BBC, including a long-standing daytime show on BBC Radio 1Xtra and the BBC Three talent show The Rap Game UK which he co-presents alongside Krept & Konan.

 Career

 Joseph learnt to mix vinyl on decks owned by his friend Slimzee, and chose the stage name Target spontaneously after looking around a room for inspiration and landing on a turntable target light.
 His first formal experience in the music industry was a work experience placement at the jungle and drum and bass record label Moving Shadow.
 He and childhood friends Wiley, Breeze, MC Jay and MC Caspit initially performed jungle under the name SS Crew, debuting on pirate radio with a weekly 1AM show on the Hackney station Chillin FM, and would often invite Maxwell D. Following the station's closure, SS Crew were invited to join Rinse FM as inaugural residents, broadcasting on Sundays from 9-11pm.
 Joseph recognised that the most successful jungle DJs were boosting their profiles by also producing their own songs and was inspired to do the same; with DJ Trend, he formed the duo TNT (Trend 'N' Target), and their first single "2 Degrees" was signed to Nicky Blackmarket's label Kartoons for a £500 advance.
 Trend later continued to use the TNT alias as a solo venture with Joseph's blessing, repurposing the acronym to mean Treading New Territories.